lumina-ai-inc/chunkr/README.md

 ```bash
 docker compose up -d
 ```
-1. Access the services:
+Access the services:
    - Web UI: `http://localhost:5173`
    - API: `http://localhost:8000`

 > **Important**:
 > - Requires an NVIDIA CUDA GPU
 > - CPU-only deployment via `compose-cpu.yaml` is currently in development and not recommended for use
+> - To use a CPU version run ```docker compose -f compose-cpu.yaml up -d```

-6. Stop the services when done:
+1. Stop the services when done:
 ```bash
 docker compose down
 ```